 - Ensuring AI ethics and accuracy by diversifying the type of data, algorithms, and viewpoints.

 While the real risk of AI governance does not associate with hypothetical future artificial superintelligence, the real concerns include issues such as algorithms driving internet search engines or personal assistant systems that already have more than adequate knowledge of every individual and their preferences.
 The massive amount of data we produce and provide voluntarily requires AI techniques to transform into insights.
-AI is based on complex computer algorithms which can have errors.
+Types of AI is based on complex computer algorithms which can have errors.

 For example, an autonomous vehicle can decide to run over a pedestrian to avoid vehicle collision.
 Another point of view is that the enterprises that utilize advanced AI solutions would require less human workforce, thus generating more unemployment.
 Such ethical dilemmas are increasing the need for AI regulation.